Almahr1/ben/README.md

 # Ben: A Vim-like Text Editor

 A minimalist, Vim-inspired text editor built in C with ncurses.
-Features modal editing, undo/redo, search functionality, and line wrapping.

 ## Installation